© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Martello Tower P and Wireless Green is a scheduled monument protected by Historic England under reference 1006013.
 View the official record →

-Martello Tower P and Wireless Green is a Martello tower located in Suffolk, England, constructed during the Napoleonic Wars as part of the coastal defence system established against the threat of French invasion.
+Martello Tower P and Wireless Green is a Martello tower located in Suffolk, England, forming part of the coastal defence system constructed during the Napoleonic Wars in the early nineteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006013.

 Martello Tower P and Wireless Green is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006013.